msnawazbd/contact-us-form-package/README.md

-# Contact us form package
+# Contact us form package.

-## This will send email to admin and save contact query in database
+## This will send email to admin and save contact query in database.